 But if you don’t stay on top of trims and split ends, they will spread up the hair shaft and you’ll need to take off more length when you finally do trim your hair.
 Additionally, your split ends will lead to breakage in the meantime, reducing your length even more.
 For example, if you double the time between trims to 8 months, your hair will grow 4 inches- but you could lose 2 inches or more to breakage and split ends, as opposed to two small trims of ¼ inch each in those 8 months.
 So you retain more length when you trim your hair regularly.

 2. We’re lazy.
-That’s just the truth.
+It's just the truth.
 Setting up 4 haircuts a year takes time and money.
 That’s why NaturAll Club is bringing you tips on how to do it yourself!

 Trimming your hair can be intimidating if you’ve never done it before, but there are so many benefits.
 It takes less time.
 You don’t have to leave your house.
 You are completely in control of how much length you take off (we’ve all had a hair stylist take off way more than we asked for!)
 And once you have the right tools, it’s free!